syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/05.lbaas/docs.en.md

 This means that load balancing rules can be created directly within OpenStack.
 No dedicated load balancer instance is required to use this service.

-!!! **Feature availability**
-!!!
-LBaaS was previously only available in region 'dbl'.
-It has become also available in region 'cbk' in February 2019.

 ## Prerequisites

 * You should be able to use simple heat templates, like shown in the [first steps tutorial](../01.firststeps/docs.en.md).